 The complication (outside the cominuscule case) is that~$\bigwedge^i\tangent_{G/P}$ is an equivariant vector bundle, but it is not completely reducible.
 Therefore one cannot immediately apply the Borel--Weil--Bott theorem.
 This can be dealt with by using an appropriate filtration on the exterior powers of the tangent bundle so that the associated graded is completely reducible, and one has a spectral sequence \eqref{equation:konno} computing the cohomology we are interested in.

-In fact, in almost all cases covered by \cref{theorem:vanishing} we can actually describe the Hochschild cohomology~$\HHHH^i(G/P)$ as a representation of the Lie algebra~$\HHHH^1(G/P)\cong\mathfrak{g}$.
-As explained in \cref{remark:no-minuscule} we can and will ignore the minuscule case.
-In the cominuscule case a result of Kostant on Lie algebra cohomology \cite[corollary~8.2]{MR0142696} can be used to show the vanishing and describe the global sections.
-This description also appears in \cite{MR0938025,MR0527019}.
-In our notation it reads as follows.
+\paragraph{An explicit description} In almost all cases covered by \cref{theorem:vanishing} we can actually describe the Hochschild cohomology~$\HHHH^i(G/P)$ as a representation of the Lie algebra~$\HHHH^1(G/P)\cong\mathfrak{g}$.
+By \cref{remark:no-minuscule} we can and will ignore the minuscule case.
+In the cominuscule case we can state the following theorem giving this description.

 \begin{alphatheorem}[Cominuscule decomposition] Let~$G/P$ be a cominuscule generalised Grassmannian, where~$P$ is associated to the cominuscule weight~$\fundamental{k}$.
 Then